-For more detailed information on types of pressure gauges visit Pressure Sensors Selection Guide on GlobalSpec.
+For more detailed information on types of pressure gauges visit Pressure Sensors Selection Guide on Engineering 360.

-- Sealed gauged sensors measure pressure relative to one atmosphere at sea level (14.7 psi).
+Sealed gauged sensors measure pressure relative to one atmosphere at sea level (14.7 psi).
 Absolute pressure sensors also have a sealed element that measures pressure relative to a vacuum.

 The same sensor can be used for all three types of pressure measurement; only the references differ.

 Compound pressure gauges can display positive and negative pressure readings.